7.7 Psychiatric Medications (Plan G)

 Applying for Plan G bridge coverage – urgent after-hours situations

-Bridge coverage enables access to medications until a patient and their practitioner can apply for regular Plan G coverage.
+Bridge coverage enables access to medications until a client and a prescribing practitioner can apply for regular Plan G coverage.
+Prescribers should encourage patients to get regular Plan G coverage in place before the 3-month period is up.

 To apply for Plan G bridge coverage: